soulim/ember-cli-bootstrap-datepicker/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Credits

+The add-on is based on [bootstrap-datepicker](https://github.com/eternicode/bootstrap-datepicker).

 ## License